eProsima/Integration-Service-docs/docs/installation_manual/installation.rst

   * :code:`example_interfaces`: *ROS 1* package containing the service type definitions for the `AddTwoInts` services examples, for which the *ROS 1* type support files will be automatically generated.
-    As specified in the :ref:`services examples tutorials <examples_different_protocols_services>`, it must be compilled and installed in the system, using `catkin`:
+    As specified in the :ref:`services examples tutorials <examples_different_protocols_services>`, it must be compiled and installed in the system, using `catkin`:

     .. code-block:: bash